Welcome to North Metropolitan TAFE

 - Report any abusive or illegal online activity to your lecturer or college staff member

-- Ensure you stay up to date with North Metropolitan TAFE’s Acceptable Use of IT Services by Students on (see Policies, important documents and responsibilities).
+- Ensure you stay up to date with North Metropolitan TAFE’s Acceptable Use of IT Services by Students (225 KB) (PDF document) (see Policies, important documents and responsibilities).

 Cyber security resources for students and families